-My mother’s mom was the wife of a farmer; a woman with a true pioneer spirit.
-She would speak of her childhood in Montana, gathering buffalo chips to build a fire.
-She got up before the sun each day to knead and set bread for the crew of men that would be hungry from a day of toil in the fields.
+My maternal grandmother was the wife of a farmer; a woman with a true pioneer spirit.
+She often shared memories of her childhood in Montana, gathering buffalo chips to build a fire.
+When she grew older and married a farmer, she’d rise before the sun each day to knead and set bread for the crew of hungry men who worked in the fields.

-Her hair was prematurely white at the age of 30, but she didn’t change it.
-She would bind it into a braid and twist it into a bun to keep it off her face.
-One special thing about… grandma was her spirit in adversity.
-She buried 5 of her 8 children and her husband before she finally succumbed to death herself 40 years ago.
+Her hair was prematurely white, but she didn’t change it.
+She would braid it and twist it into a bun to keep it off her face.
+That radiant face was marked with wrinkles that made skin look like tanned leather, but through her beautiful blue eyes, the heart of true beauty shone through.
+One special thing about grandma was her spirit in adversity.
+She buried 5 of her 8 children and her husband before she finally succumbed to death herself at 76 years of age.

-I have fond memories of her singing with the ‘old time religion’ station as the dog added his chords of howling along with her.
-One of her favorites was “Silver and Gold.”
+I’ve fond memories of her singing with the ‘old time religion’ station, as she prepared the mid-day meal.
+The dog added his own musical chords to accompany her.
+One of her favorite of the old hymns was “Silver and Gold.”
 I love those lyrics because they remind me of her, but also because the words carry much meaning in their simple message.

 “Don’t give me a mansion on top of the hill.
 Don’t give me the world with a shallow thrill, but just give me a Savior.
 My life He can hold.
 I’d rather have Jesus than silver and gold.”